 Using a plain dinner fork will easily scrape the strands out.
-You may begin the scraping lengthwise since it goes against the grains of the strand and making the scraping easier.
-Continue scraping out strands until the flesh is used up and there is just a tiny bit of rind left.
+You may begin the scraping lengthwise since it goes against the grains of the strand and makes the scraping easier.
+Continue scraping-out strands until the flesh is used up and there is just a tiny bit of rind left.

 Preparing spaghetti squash in the oven